yLxgitYT/Badlion-Assets-Only-For-Designer-/README.md

 # Badlion Assets Folder!
-In these reporsitory you can get all badlion assets.
+In these reporsitory you can get the path of the badlion assets!

 # How-You-Can-Use?